Manu404/WikiRef/README.md

 wikiref analyse -a https://demowiki.com/w/api.php -p Informatic
 ```

-Analyze all references from pages in the category Science on the wiki https://demowiki.com/; put the output in a file and output nothing in the console
+Analyze all references from pages in the category Science on the wiki https://demowiki.com/; put the output in a file called "output.json" and output nothing in the console

 ```
-wikiref analyze -a https://demowiki.com/w/api.php -c Science -j -s
+wikiref analyze -a https://demowiki.com/w/api.php -c Science --json output.json -s
 ```

-This mode produce also a JSON file used as data source for other modes.

 ##### Whitelisting